-My Winter Pansy Salad with blood orange vinaigrette will bring some color to your fall and holiday menus using edible pansies that thrive in the cooler months!
+My Pansy Salad with blood orange vinaigrette will bring some color to your menus using edible flowers that thrive year round!

 Did you know pansies are a year round flower?